 Buying weed legally for the first time was a blessing and a promise of what I hope the future holds for not just the East Coast or all of America, but the whole world.

 The first time I blazed up was a fun day that I’ll never forget.
-It in true New Jersey fashion, one party brings the weed, the other brings a Dutchmaster and the change from paying for it with a 20 dollar bill.
+It in true New Jersey fashion, one party brings the weed, the other brings a Dutchmaster and the change from paying for it with a $20.
 We rolled more cannabis than I would probably smoke over the next year into a super fat blunt and got ludicrously high.
 Whoever said you don’t get high your first time was lying.
-We cackled and cavorted and ate pizza and talked about dumb shit, the best pressure valve we could deploy in our strict and uptight suburban town, and we were 13 years old.
+We cackled and cavorted and ate pizza and talked about dumb stuff, the best pressure valve we could deploy in our strict and uptight suburban town, and we were 13-years-old.

-One fine morning, I woke up in Seattle, where it’s not only legal to purchase cannabis in many forms, but completely run-of-the-mill for some time.
-Though being basically no big deal to most people, just walking inside to the clean, well stocked and attractive aisles at Uncle Ike’s Capitol Hill was a mindfuck to the core.
-I knew they existed, I knew I could go there, and now I have.
+One fine morning I woke up in Seattle, where it’s not only legal to purchase cannabis in many forms, but buying legal marijuana is completely run-of-the-mill for many Seattleites.
+Though being basically no big deal to most imbibers, just walking inside the clean, well stocked and attractive aisles at Uncle Ike’s on Capitol Hill was mind-altering.

 Not only impressed by sheer selection, I found the whole legal commerce part most overwhelming, but in a good way.
 I felt cared for in a genuine customer service way by the wonderful woman behind the counter.
 She knew her strains, knew the threads of related strains for different effects but similar taste profile, and was patient, kind, and budget conscious.
 It was like being in Sephora and having someone not only know the products well, but the ingredients, differences in prices and brands, and all without looking up a thing and being pleasant as hell.